OpenElements/voting-contract/README.md

 Once this is done we can interact with the contract by using its unique id.

 > **Note**
 > The project contains the `deploy-hello-world-contract.sh` script that can be called to deploy the smart contract by calling the `HelloContractDeployment` java class.
+The script can be used if you have no Java IDE.

 ### 4. Interacting with a Smart Contract